Jessikoo/eslint-config/README.md

 }
 ```

-Caution! `htmlacademy/react` and `htmlacademy/react-typescript` doesn't include `react-hooks/rules-of-hooks` and `react-hooks/exhaustive-deps` because in our courses we use CRA (Create React App) which includes these plugins out of box.
-Install them yourself if necessary.

 Caution!
 If you're wanting to use `toBeCalled` and similar matches in jest tests, you can use next option for `eslintConfig`: